18F/before-you-ship/_pages/index.md

 The goal of this guide is to provide 18F staff with the information they need to launch software from a technical and compliance perspective.
 It explains requirements and best practices for projects at 18F, and the process of obtaining an ATO. **This site is a companion to [the Lifecycle section of 18F's Product Guide](https://product-guide.18f.gov/lifecycle-of-a-project/)**, which gives broader guidance.

 **Read this guide early and often**, especially when you're starting to consider a future project launch or feature release. **This isn't a last-minute pre-launch checklist.**

-### Key roles

-- **Authorizing Official (AO)** The AO is ultimately responsible for determining if the risk of operating the system is acceptable, and if so, issuing an Authority to Operate (ATO) for that system.
-At 18F the Director of Infrastructure is the AO.
-- **System Owner** The system owner is usually the product lead or tech lead of the project team.
-They will be named in the ATO documents and are the main contact during the evaluation process that leads up to an ATO.